Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 Here are some general options you get for publishing your search engine ads:

-Google is, by far, the MOST POPULAR search engine among all the mobile and desktop users.
-It is no brainer why advertising is so expensive here, but we also cannot overlook the results it gets, as well.
+Google is, by far, the MOST POPULAR search engine among all mobile and desktop users.
+It’s pretty obvious to understand why advertising is so costly here, however, we can’t ignore the impact it has on the bottom line.

 Types of Google Ads: